JackalLabs/book/providing-storage/creating-storage-provider.md

 make --version
 ```

-Build jprovd and source the .profile to ensure your shell can find jprovd.
+Build `sequoia` and source the .profile to ensure your shell can find `sequoia`.
 Confirm installation.

 ```
 git clone https://github.com/JackalLabs/sequoia.git